gristlabs/grist-help/help/FAQ.md

 **Would you like to help translate Grist?**

 We use [Weblate](https://hosted.weblate.org/engage/grist/) to manage translations and welcome volunteer translators!
+If you’d like to translate Grist into a new language (thank you!) let us know which language in this [Community thread](https://community.getgrist.com/t/translating-grist/2086), and we’ll add the language on Weblate.

 ### How can I change the email address I use for Grist?